byrd-laif/soilMakers/soulFood/followTheFood.md

 #### *Empowering direct experience, contact with the divine made manifest.*

 **A symbiotic microbial messenger; from humus, through human, to humus.
-Returned to a different local with a uniquely healing microbial make up, pro-biotic soul food for the *ancestral soil* of the earth body.
+Returned to a different local with a uniquely healing microbial make up, pro-biotic soul food for the *ancestral soil*, earth body.
 Healing Wo-Man, their relationships with one another and Mother Earth through the unified *Soil Womb*.**

 #### What ever the physical mind feeds upon is what the *Earth Body* calls to *Wo-Man*, *Soil too Soul* they receive.